-These questions can be answered by looking at the library budget, which can be found online at the CFO's budget page, http://cfo.dc.gov/page/budget-0.
+These questions can be answered by looking at the library budget, which can be found online at the CFO's budget page, http://cfo.dc.gov/page/budget.
 If you are looking between March and June, you'll find information on the Mayor's proposed budget for the upcoming year (in addition to information on the current-year budget and last year's).
 Once the budget is approved in June, the documents will reflect the final budget as approved by the DC Council.for the year.

-The budget includes a set of information on every DC agency, which are the city departments identified by the service provided: Public works, Latino affairs, fire and emergency medical services, etc.
+The DC budget documents provide a set of information on every DC agency, which are the city departments identified by the service provided: Public Works, Latino Affairs, Fire and Emergency Medical Services, etc. (CE0)